-Peg Allen is a member of the Prevention Research Center.
-Her focus is applied research to learn how best to support state and local health departments and their partnering organizations in capacity-building for evidence-based chronic disease prevention.
+Peg Allen's focus is applied research to learn how best to support state and local health departments and their partnering organizations in capacity-building for evidence-based chronic disease prevention.
 The goal is to support public health departments in instituting management practices to support such capacity-building, including practices in leadership support, workforce development, organizational climate and culture, and partnerships.

 Preventing Chronic Disease

 Implementation science : IS

 December 13 2013

 Enter the ID of news stories you need

 to stick to this page.